 Based on my passion for and expertise in Nutrition, Neuromarketing and Neuroscience, I created Boider Learning to provide people an opportunity to learn more about different topics within those subjects.

-The first series tackles understanding and addressing Cognitive Biases from a Neuroscience point of view.
+At the bottom of this page, you will find a video series I created that tackles understanding and addressing some of the most common Cognitive Biases from a Neuroscience point of view.

 Carlos Jimenez Navarro.
 Founder of Boider.

 Neuromarketing is the application of Neuroscience and Psychology principles to Marketing.
 Neuromarketers study the brain and human behavior to understand what makes people choose certain options rather than others (products, services…)

 Unfortunately, Neuromarketing has had a bad reputation since it has been linked to mass manipulation, especially the ways in which social media (particularly the algorithms that run the way these platforms work) affect our lives.
 But Neuromarketing is more than that – think about being able to know WHAT your clients want and understand WHY they want it, and based on that, HOW to offer better products or services.

 Do you want to know more about Neuromarketing?